sagiegurari/simple-web-notification/project/config/README-template.md

 <a name="overview"></a>
 ## Overview
-The {"gitdown": "gitinfo", "name": "name"} is a simplified web notifications API.
+The {"gitdown": "gitinfo", "name": "name"} is a web notifications API which provides simplified API with automatic permission handling.

 It is using the HTML5-Desktop-Notifications library which provides a unified API for all browsers.